 Coway Airmega air purifiers have caught the attention of buyers seeking a good air purification system.
 Not only do they perform very well against pollutants but some ‘Smart’ models are also trendy and convenient to operate and own.
-There are Coway Airmega 300, 400, 300S and 400S models we’ll be discussing shortly.
-When you air purifier models which look exactly the same yet have different model numbers, it becomes necessary to clearly bring out the differences.
+There are Coway Airmega 300, Airmega 400, Airmega 300S and Airmega 400S models we’ll be discussing shortly.
+When you see air purifier models with their looks exactly the same yet have different model numbers, it becomes necessary to clearly bring out the differences.
 Coway Airmega series is known for its typical design and extraordinary looks.
 No other air purifier comes close to being so ‘different’ in shape as these.
 Whether you go for the ‘Smart’ or the normal Airmega models, its your own choice.
 I am here to launch this compare Airmega 300 vs 400 vs 300S vs 400S post.

 COWAY AIRMEGA 300 vs 400